-From some strange reason, training dogs was my biggest dream from as long as I can remember. - It seems like I was born with a dream to train dogs 🙂 My childhood was all just one big attempt to get my parents, completely not-dog-people, allow me a dog...
+From some strange reason, training dogs was my biggest dream for as long as I can remember. - It seems like I was born with a dream to train dogs 🙂 My childhood was all just one big attempt to get my parents, completely not-dog-people, allow me a dog...

 As a little kid, I was searching streets to find all stray and lost dogs there were and try to train them.
 I stopped eating meat when I was 7, originally because I needed all the meat I could get for training dogs from the streets.
 Or, when there were no dogs – cats.